Billionaire Profile

 Founded Celtel International

-Founded Celtel International, a mobile phone company in Africa.
+Founded Celtel International, a mobile phone company.

 2005